uw-dims/stix-java/docs/source/running.rst

 Extracting Information
 ***********************

-There are three types of data that the STIX Java tools can process and extract from STIX
+There are multiple types of data that the STIX Java tools can process and extract from STIX
-documents: MD5 file hashes, IP addresses, and host names.
+documents: MD5 file hashes, file observable information, IP addresses, and host names.

+All the extraction tools require a single parameter, the input file.
+You can specify the minimum and/or maximum TLP TLP level for documents with the ``-minTlp`` and ``-maxTlp`` options.
+For information on the TLP protocol, see `US-CERT <https://www.us-cert.gov/tlp>`_.

-All the extraction tools take a single parameter, the input file.
-While they are parsing the file, they may print some XML syntax warnings to STDERR.
+While they are parsing the file,they may print some XML syntax warnings to STDERR.
+These can be ignored.
-When they have processed the file, they will print the results to STDOUT, one per line.
+When they have processed the file, they will print the results to STDOUT or a file specified by the ``-o`` option.

 ----------------